dart-lang/language/accepted/future-releases/0546-patterns/exhaustiveness.md

 ## Spaces

-The two questions exhaustiveness answers are defined based on some notion of a "set of values".
+Determining whether a switch is exhaustive requires reasoning about some notion of a "set of values".
 A series of cases is exhaustive if the set of all possible values entering the switch is covered by the sets of values matched by the case patterns.

 Thus the algorithm needs a way to model a (potentially infinite) set of values.
 In a statically typed language, the first obvious answer is a static type.
 A type does represent a set of values.
-But a plain static type isn't precise enough things like the set of values matched by the pattern `DateTime(day: 1)` which matches not just values of some type, but also ones whose fields have certain values.
+But a plain static type isn't precise enough for things like the set of values matched by the pattern `DateTime(day:
+1)` which matches not just all values of some type, but only ones whose fields have certain values.

-A pattern is obviously the natural way to describe a set of values of some type filtered by some arbitrary set of predicates on their properties.
+A pattern is the natural way to describe a set of values of some type filtered by some arbitrary set of predicates on their propertiesl, and we will use somethig similar here.
 However, the patterns proposal defines a rich set of patterns to make the feature user friendly and expressive.
 It would require unnecessary complexity in the exhaustiveness algorithm to handle every single kind of pattern.

 Instead, following Liu's paper, we use a data structure called a *space*.
-Spaces are essentially a desugared, simpler representation of a pattern.
+Spaces are essentially a simpler unified abstration over patterns and static types.

 A single space has a *type*, a *restriction*, and zero or more *properties*.
 All of these are used to determine which values match the space and which don't.
 The